 Interventionists at Trafalgar Addiction Treatment Centres are certified, practicing addiction counsellors and are Certified Break Free Interventionist (CBI).
 The intervention approach models adhered to at Trafalgar are a combination of the:

 The Invitational Model is straightforward and lacks the element of surprise.
 The family and friends of the addict schedule a workshop or meeting with the interventionist.
 A family or friend invites the addict to the “meeting”, while providing full knowledge about what will occur.
 It’s left up to the addict to decide whether to attend or not.
 However, the meeting is held whether the addict decides to attend or not.

 Confrontational approaches are not always the best option for interventions, especially with hostile or overly defensive addicts.
 The Systemic Intervention Model is a good choice in these cases.
-During meetings with the interventionist, the entire family discusses how everyone contributes to the addicts continued abuse of substances or behaviours.
-Instead of forcing the addict to confront their denial of the problem, the focus is on how to encourage the individual to cease the use of drugs or alcohol or other forms of addiction.
+During meetings with the interventionist, the entire family discusses how everyone contributes to the addict’s continued abuse of substances or behaviours.
+Instead of forcing the addict to confront their denial of the problem, the focus is on how to encourage the individual to cease the addictive behaviour.
 Only behaviours and interactions that encourage positive abstinence are emphasized.

 The goal of this intervention technique is to encourage the addict to make positive behavioural changes by engaging in conversation.
 The interventionist aims to guide the addict by understanding his or her point of view, offering empathy and building trust.

 An intervention starts with a phone call from a concerned loved one.
 The interventionist will conduct an assessment of the current situation, then develop a plan.
 The plan will start with a “loved one” meeting, where the interventionist will coach the family on how the process will unfold.